RosettaCommons/RFDesign/scripts/README.md

 topology (i.e. HHH or HEEH).

-### Compile metrics

-When you have computed all metrics, you can load the resulting tables using custom code, or most of the metrics can be combined into a single file by using

-    ./compile_metrics.py FOLDER/trf_relax

-The result will be a single file `FOLDER/trf_relax/combined_metrics.csv`.

 ### Align models in PyMOL

 To make a pymol session with designs aligned to reference structures on the